Fethiye, Turkey - Travel

 The typical yellow taxis are everywhere.
 You can even ask your hotel or restaurant to book them for you.

-In terms of convenience, downloading a mobile app like Uber Taxi is the best option for tourists.
+For convenience, downloading a mobile app like Uber Taxi is the best option for tourists.
 You can view the estimated price of your trip and even order a taxi in your native language.

 Car Rental